close global

 Sports Journalist who has been covering motorsport since 2023

-All eyes are on the skies this weekend as F1 returns for the Canadian Grand Prix - and the weather looks set to play a huge role looking at the current forecast.
+All eyes are on the skies this weekend as F1 returns for the Canadian Grand Prix - especially after the Miami Grand Prix start time was moved due to storms in the area.

 The Canadian GP has been pushed forward compared to its usual June slot on the calendar, for sustainability and logistics reasons, as well as to avoid the usual clash between the Monaco Grand Prix and the Indy500, two legs of motorsport's historic triple crown.